dougsong/reposurgeon/README.md

 subtrees from repo history.
 The original motivation for `reposurgeon` was to clean up artifacts created by repository conversions.

 `reposurgeon` is also useful for scripting very high-quality conversions from Subversion.
 It is better than `git-svn` at tag lifting, automatically cleaning up `cvs2svn` conversion artifacts, dealing with nonstandard repository layouts, recognizing branch merges, handling mixed-branch commits, and generally at coping with Subversion's many odd corner cases.
-Normally Subversion repos should be analyzed at a rate of upwards of ten thousand commits per minute.
+Normally Subversion repos should be analyzed at a rate of upwards of ten thousand commits per minute, though that rate can fall significantly on extremely large repositories.

 `repodiffer` is a program that reports differences between repository histories.
 It uses a `diff(1)`-like algorithm to identify spans of